kvietmeier/Terraform/azure/AKS/aks-deploy/README.md

 **----  Working  ----**

 To install Cilium with Helm charts you can use the Helm provider.
-Look at aks2-helm.tf for the full code.
+Look at aksdeploy-helm.tf for the full code.

+#### To Do:

+Refactor to use the new integrated cilium CNI

+--

+#### Example code -

 ```terraform
 ###----- Helm Charts